mlhoutel/garden/src/content/sheets/languages/csharp.md

 ---
-title: "C#"
+title: 'C#'
-short: "Object-oriented programming language developed by Microsoft as part of its .NET initiative."
+short: 'Object-oriented programming language developed by Microsoft as part of its .NET initiative.'
-topic: programming-language compiled
+topic: language c#
 ---

 ## Cheat Sheets